-Over the recent years I have developed an interest in the history of criminology, combining the perspectives of sociology of knowledge and history of ideas.
-My monograph Discovery of Hidden Crime (Oxford University Press, 2011) presented an historical analysis of how criminological paradigms develop in interaction with methodological innovation and policy concerns.
+In the study of the history of criminology, I have combined the perspectives of sociology of knowledge and history of ideas.
+The monograph Discovery of Hidden Crime (Oxford University Press, 2011) presented an historical analysis of how criminological paradigms develop in interaction with methodological innovation and policy concerns.
 I have also explored the work of Veli Verkko (1893-1955), the founder of Finnish criminology.

 Professor of Criminology